KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 # Azure Workbooks & Dashboards
 $TemplateCategory                = "<put in name for Azure Workbook Templates name>" # sample: "CompanyX IT Operation Security Templates"
-$WorkbookDashboardResourceGroup  = "<put in RG name where workbooks/dashboards wi be deployed>" # sample: "rg-dashboards-workbooks"
+$WorkbookDashboardResourceGroup  = "<put in RG name where workbooks/dashboards will be deployed>" # sample: "rg-dashboards-workbooks"
 ```

 4. Verify that you have the required Powershell modules installed.
 Otherwise you can do this with these commands.